DasEric/movie-tv-downloader/README.md

 > **Self-hosted Plex/Jellyfin/etc. auto-downloader** for `s.to`, `aniworld.to` and
 > `megakino` — runs in **one** single Docker container.
 Drop it on your
 > machine, point two volumes at your Plex libraries, and every item you add
-> via the Web-UI ends up in the right folder with Plex-correct naming.
+> via the Web-UI (or request via Discord) ends up in the right folder with
+> Plex-correct naming.

 ```
 Docker Hub:  daseric/movie-tv-downloader